Who is Uesugi Yozan, the man whose portrait hangs in every elementary and junior high school in Yonezawa City? [Yamagata Prefecture]

 Who respected Uesugi Yozan?

-"If you try, it will be done.
-If you don't try, it won't be done.
-Nothing gets done because people don't do it," are the words of Uesugi Yozan, known only to those in the know.
+"If you try, you can succeed; if you don't try, you can't succeed.
+Failure in anything is due to a lack of effort."These are the words of Uesugi Yozan, known to those in the know.

 People interpret this in different ways, but it is generally interpreted as, "If you try, you can do it.
 If you don't try, you won't succeed.
 The reason you can't do something is because you don't try."